 Very concise and articulate in court.
 Just exceptional.Chambers & Partners UK Bar Guide 2017

-Douglas Ross QC is a graduate of the universities of Glasgow and Cambridge.
+Douglas Ross KC is a graduate of the universities of Glasgow and Cambridge.
 Prior to calling to the Bar in 1998, he spent three years as a lecturer in law and eight years as a legal adviser at the United Nations, serving in Gaza, Vienna and Sarajevo.
 In addition to appearing in many important cases in the Court of Session, he has appeared in the Supreme Court, House of Lords, High Court of Justiciary, Sheriff Court, Scottish Land Court, Lands Tribunal for Scotland, Employment Tribunal, Employment Appeal Tribunal, Mental Health Tribunal and the Health Professions Council.

 Douglas was appointed as a Standing Junior Counsel to the then Scottish Executive in 2000, in which capacity he has been instructed in cases in a wide range of areas, notably administrative law, judicial review and human rights.
 Other areas in which he has substantial experience include medical negligence and personal injuries cases in which he has been regularly instructed for both pursuers and defenders.
 From 2008 – 2009, he was instructed as Crown Counsel in the second Lockerbie appeal.
 He was again a member of the Crown team in the third appeal in 2020-2021.